mbiuki/minicloud/Frontend/README.md

 To run the above press shift, click on open power shell in Windows.

 ### Google Signin
-Follow these isntructions https://developers.google.com/identity/sign-in/web/sign-in to set a Google API Project.
+Follow these instructions https://developers.google.com/identity/sign-in/web/sign-in to set a Google API Project.
 Add your website to the list of `Authorized Javascript Origins`.
 After that, get the Google client ID and set it to the content of the meta tag `google-signin-client_id`.
 The format should be `YOUR_CLIENT_ID.apps.googleusercontent.com`.
 The Google Signin button should be visible if everything was set up successfully.

 ### Running Locally
 Since Google Sign in has been implemented (which uses async requests), you need to serve the files here on a server for proper local testing.
 You can use `http-server` (https://github.com/indexzero/http-server) from Node.js, or `SimpleHTTPServer` (https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server#Running_a_simple_local_HTTP_server) from Python to do so.